sjoerdvanderhoorn/bender/README.md

 # Bender Chrome Extension

-A Chrome extension that automates web browsing using AI.
-Bender allows you to queue commands in natural language and have them executed automatically across web pages.
+Bender is a Chrome extension that automates web browsing using AI **that works**, allowing you to queue commands in natural language and have them executed automatically across web pages.

 ## Features